 I don’t work anymore!
 Hard to believe, as we are in our early 40’s, but yes – we are retired.
 It’s a balancing act, as we try to live frugally and on a budget, but at the same time try to enjoy and experience life as much as we can.

-For more expat living tips, check out this interview from travel blogger Samantha from my Tanned Feet – where she also talks about expat life in Costa Rica.
+For more Costa Rica expat living tips, check out this interview from travel blogger Samantha from my Tanned Feet.

-Bonus – Read Jen’s book, Costa Rica Chica: Retiring Early, Simplifying My Life and Realizing That Less Is Best, to find out even more about her moving experience.
+Recommended reading – Jen’s book, Costa Rica Chica: Retiring Early, Simplifying My Life and Realizing That Less Is Best, where she doles out even more about her story and moving experience.